Posted on: Feb 09, 2026 | Author: Admin

 What works:

-• “Good enough” realism fast, not perfection slow
+• “Good enough" Realism quickly, and not a slow pace of perfection.

-• one-tap compare (shade A vs shade B)
+• One-tap comparison (shade A Vs shade B)

-• a fallback when lighting is poor (prompt to move to brighter light)
+• A fallback option when lighting is not ideal (prompt to change to higher brightness)

 What works: